 and at one point were treated at Selagalas Mental

-Hospital in Mataram, said the head of a group
+Hospital in Mataram, said the head of a group concerned

-concerned with the issue.
-"Some
+with the issue.
+"Some of them

-but they are still receiving outpatient treatment," Endang
+they are still receiving outpatient treatment," Endang

 Susilowati, director of the Mataram